-If there is federal funding on ANY phase of the project (P.E., ROW, or construction), ROW must be acquired in accordance with the agency's Approved ROW Procedures, federal/state requirements, the guidelines outlined in this manual, as well as the policies and procedures in the Right of Way Manual in order for the project to be eligible for federal funding.
-ROW acquired prior to July 1, 1971, is exempt.
+If there is federal funding on ANY phase of the project, Right of Way must be acquired in accordance with the following policies and procedures in order to be eligible for federal funding:

+- Agency's Approved ROW Procedures

+- Federal/State requirements

+- · The guidelines outlined in this manual

+- WSDOT's Right of Way Manual

+The different project phases are the Preliminary Engineering Phase (P.E.), Right of Way phase (ROW), and Construction phase (CN),

+ROW acquired prior to July 1, 1971, is exempt from the above policies and procedures.
 In addition, the local agency must comply with Title VI requirements identified in Chapter 28.